dong4j/self-star-list/README.md

 *   [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letting you easily develop and deploy complex question-answering systems without the need for extensive setup or configuration.

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better auth and identity infrastructure and the open-source alternative to Auth0.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 An identity and access management (IAM) system with authentication, authorization, MFA, SSO, user management, and multi-tenancy features.
+Supports OAuth 2.0, OIDC, and SAML.
+No framework restrictions.

 *   [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.